Henry G. Bennett: Southeastern Oklahoma State presidency

 He remained as superintendent of Hugo schools until 1919 when he accepted a presidency offer from Southeastern Oklahoma State University.
 Under his presidency, the university expanded from a campus with one main building to one with four education buildings, a gymnasium, and a library; enrollment also tripled from 1921 to 1928.
-Later, while working as a visiting summer professor in Durant, Oklahoma, he met his future-wife Vera Pearl Connell, who he married on January 27, 1913; they had five children.
+Later, while working as a visiting summer professor in Durant, Oklahoma, he met his future-wife Vera Pearl Connell, whom he married on January 27, 1913; they had five children.

 Oklahoma A&M College presidency

-Bennett was nominated to serve as president of Oklahoma A&M College (now Oklahoma State University) on June 1, 1928 and served till his death.
+Bennett was nominated to serve as president of Oklahoma A&M College (now Oklahoma State University) on June 1, 1928, and served till his death.
 When he became president, Bennett inherited a small, academically weak school with an enrollment less than four thousand.
-He launched a "Twenty-five Year Plan" to transform the institution at the start of his presidency, and by 1951, the school had more than $50 million dollars in renovations and enrollment had burgeoned to more than twelve thousand.
+He launched a "Twenty-five Year Plan" to transform the institution at the start of his presidency, and by 1951, the school had more than $50 million in renovations and enrollment had burgeoned to more than twelve thousand.
 Later in 1946, Bennet gained approval to open a technical branch at Okmulgee and increased academic programs at the school to include doctoral degrees.

 While in office, he continued his education, earning a master's degree from Oklahoma University in 1924 and a PhD from Columbia University in 1928.